 Highly recommended for students who wish to continue with VCE Biology.
-In this unit, the students will study the transmission of inheritable characteristics from one generation to the next which involves Genes and DNA.
-They study the theory of evolution by natural selection which explains the diversity of things and is supported by a range of scientific skills.
-Students will learn the skills to analyse, firsthand & second-hand data and interpret graphs.
+In this unit, the students will:

+- Learn how cells multiply to form a multicellular organism - Study the transmission of heritable characteristics from one generation to the next which involves Genes and DNA - Study the theory of evolution by natural selection which explains the diversity of living thing

+Students complete an investigation using DNA fingerprinting technology in the process of identification.